Through enrollment in the Legacy Assurance Plan, Members receive four primary lifetime benefits and two optional benefits.

 In addition to being emotionally difficult, the death of a spouse also creates a need to review, and often revise, your plan.
 In the event of a Member’s passing, we will provide the surviving Member with access to critical information which may be necessary following the loss of a spouse or significant other.
 This includes, among other things, helping the surviving Member to obtain certain survivorship affidavits or other legal documents which may be necessary.
 It also includes providing guidance to the survivor regarding such things as claims filing or other financial related matters.

 While sound legal advice and having the proper documents in place certainly plays a significant role in the estate planning process, they alone cannot always protect you from unforeseen risks, such as the often catastrophic financial impact of an extended nursing home stay.
-For that reason, included with your Membership, is a no-cost consultation with an Investment Advisor Representative.
+For that reason, included with your Membership, is a no-cost consultation with a financial professional.

 Of course, if Members already have an existing relationship with a trusted advisor or other fiduciary who they know and trust, they are welcome to continue on with that relationship.
 This service is merely part of the overall comprehensive services being offered to Members who may need this service or who are looking for a second opinion.